 Cockroaches are terrible.
 Fascinating maybe, but absolutely terrible.
 Not only do they have a cringe-worthy appearance and disgustingly crunchy outer shell, but they also pose a real threat to human health and sanitation.
-The fact is that they’re dangerous, and you may not always realize how bad the problem is until it’s too late.

 1. Roaches Can Trigger Asthma and Allergies